 This is something that I think about a great deal when working with our startups on the Geovation Programme.
-One of my responsibilities as a Senior Innovation Engineer, Virtual CTO and Business Advisor at Geovation is to interview the candidates for the Geovation Programme together with my colleagues as part of the selection process.
+One of my responsibilities as a Senior Innovation Engineer, Fractional CTO and Business Advisor at Geovation is to interview the candidates for the Geovation Programme together with my colleagues as part of the selection process.
 In order to do this effectively we required a set of criteria for scoring the applicants against, and this set me thinking about Russell’s presentation.

 The criteria we agreed upon, in order of importance, are:

 Our first impression of candidates for the Geovation Programme is the information they provide in their application form.
 I’m always surprised by how poor these applications are given what the candidates expect to receive in return (£20k in funding plus business coaching and access to a professional product development team).
 We typically receive around 100 applications for 6 places in the Programme and most of them take the same approach - use as many words as possible.
 It is usually the case that these words don’t actually explain anything, as though the most important thing is the sheer volume of the application.

 In part this is our own fault.
 We now limit the number of words the candidates can use to explain their startup.
 With nearly 100 applications to review any descriptions longer than a paragraph simply won’t get read as we don’t have the time.
 If you want to be sure that your application gets read then I’d suggest limiting yourself to 50 words.

 If you can’t explain your business idea in 50 words or less then you probably don’t have a business idea